 It no longer airs on Family Net as of October 2011... but they still air the Christmas Episode the Saturday before Christmas... at the cost of not airing the other shows on the line-up!

 Tear Jerker The biggest, for me, is in the Novacom arc, when Whit is taking Connie home from their FBI encounter after he told her that Mitch died, and she says she's OK.
 Whit lets her out, and she comes back to the car a few moments later, opens the door and says "I'm not OK, Whit!
 I'm not OK."
 Even though I know how it turns out, that scene never fails to get the waterworks going.

 "Mortal Coil", "Gone", "Underground Railroad", "Where is thy sting", "Karen", "Forever, Amen"...
 There are quite a few tearjerker episodes.

-Life Expectancy.
+Life Expectancy, in the most recent album.
 Connie's mom dies of a heart attack, it kills her instantly.

 What Do You Mean, It's for Kids?: The show's audience is undeniably children, but there are episodes that sort of blur the line and don't seem to be appropriate for young children, particularly for the conservative Christian audience the show was designed for.
 In "Forever, Amen", for instance, A boy blames himself for his mother's miscarriage because he wished he wouldn't have a younger brother.
 That's a downright tragic and terrifying idea for adults, let alone children.